EdinburghUniversityTheatreCompany/Constitution/EUTC-Constitution.md

     b) Organise activities to help their groups navigate the EUTC.\
     c) Handle concerns relevant to their groups, working with the rest of Committee.
 3. **Elections:** Elections and the voting procedure of liberation representatives shall be selected and coordinated by the Committee, subject to ratification at a General Meeting.
 It is intended that members who self-identify as the groups vote on their representatives.
-4. **Absence, resignation and recall elections:** All liberation representatives are subject to the same procedures as other elected positions as set out in Article 4D, with exception to elections (see 3C/3).
+4. **Accountability:** All liberation representatives are subject to the same procedures as other elected positions as set out in Article 4, with exception to elections (see 3C/3).

 ## ARTICLE 3D: MEMBER CONDUCT AND DISCIPLINARY PROCEDURES
 1. **Member conduct obligations:** EUTC members must, in their conduct:\